-Projects Project description Location / Time frames Budget Targeted areas SheTradesZA Initiative supporting women owned businesses with products that are ready for market or with limited market access.
-It is a platform that serves as a unique opportunity for women entrepreneurs in the SMME sector to participate in the global value chains and markets Targeted beneficiaries - 1200 2019 - 2024 Not indicated 100 Thousand young entrepreneurs Initiative targeting young people between the ages of 16 and 40 with businesses with the potential to create a minimum of 10 sustainable jobs Targeted beneficiaries - 400 Not indicated Not indicated SMME expansion/ scale up Initiative targeting small and medium enterprises that have been in existence for more than 4 years and employ more than 5/10 staff members.
+Projects Project description Location / Budget Targeted areas SheTradesZA Initiative supporting women owned businesses with products that are ready for market or with limited market access.
+It is a platform that serves as a unique opportunity for women entrepreneurs in the SMME sector to participate in the global value chains and markets Targeted beneficiaries - 1200 2019 - 2024 Not indicated 100 Thousand young entrepreneurs Initiative targeting young people between the ages of 16 and 40 with businesses with the potential to create a minimum of 10 sustainable jobs Targeted beneficiaries - 400 Not indicated Not indicated

+SMME expansion/ scale up Initiative targeting small and medium enterprises that have Targeted beneficiaries - Not indicated Not indicated been in existence for more than 4 years and employ more 900 than 5/10 staff members.
 It supports businesses to scale up and expand through access to working capital and markets for goods and services.
-Targeted beneficiaries - 900 Not indicated Not indicated

 Township and rural A dedicated programme to transform and integrate Targeted beneficiaries - Not indicated Not indicated entrepreneurship opportunities in townships and rural areas into productive business ventures.
-1259 Incubation and digital hubs Business and technology incubation centres that offer enterprises business and management skills, support and platforms for a minimum of 3 years.
+1259 Incubation and digital hubs Business and technology incubation centres that offer Targeted beneficiaries - Not indicated Not indicated enterprises business and management skills, support and 2 platforms for a minimum of 3 years.
 It targets start-ups that require hand holding as they start their journey in business.
-Targeted beneficiaries - 2 Not indicated Not indicated Cooperatives Initiative aimed at supporting cooperatives as enterprises that are income and profit generating.
-It targets registered cooperatives that have potential to generate income and profit.
-Targeted beneficiaries - 40 Not indicated Not indicated Informal businesses Initiative aimed at supporting informal businesses with compliance support, business skills development, business infrastructure and technical support.
-Targeted beneficiaries - 2518 Not indicated Not indicated SMME products Initiative to coordinate and direct the buy local campaign to be impactful by targeting a minimum number of enterprises that should benefit.
-Targeted beneficiaries - 640 Not indicated Not indicated Start-up nation Initiative that seeks to promote innovation that can have a ripple effect on the national economy.
-Target beneficiaries are Tech and Engineering Start-ups and Social enterprises.
-Targeted beneficiaries - 1280 Not indicated Not indicated
+Cooperatives Initiative aimed at supporting cooperatives as enterprises Targeted beneficiaries - Not indicated Not indicated that are income and profit generating.
+It targets registered 40 cooperatives that have potential to generate income and profit.
+Informal businesses Initiative aimed at supporting informal businesses with Targeted beneficiaries - Not indicated Not indicated compliance support, business skills development, business infrastructure and technical support.
+2518 SMME products Initiative to coordinate and direct the buy local campaign to Targeted Not indicated Not indicated r be impactful by targeting a minimum number of enterprises - that should benefit. beneficiaries - 640 Start-up nation Initiative that seeks to promote innovation that can have a Targeted beneficiaries - Not indicated Not indicated ripple effect on the national economy.
+Target beneficiaries are Tech and 1280

+Engineering Start-ups and Social enterprises.